 Each week we will focus on one Mussar soul trait (character trait) to give us a lens for both understanding and action.
 People of any faith, age, ethnicity, or gender are welcome.
 Please invite your friends.

-Preregistration is not required, although you can sigh up with the American Mussar Newsletter with reminders and the weekly topic here.
+You will also get access to the American Mussar Newsletter, which comes out twice a month with a preview for the weeks topic and an update on my Mussar journey.
 The weekly Jewish Wisdom For Coping with a Pandemic was inspired by your responses to the blog post Mussar Responses to the Coronavirus Pandemic.

 Why we are gathering